C. P. Narayanan

 C.P.
 Narayanan (born 28 September 1938, Birth Place - Wadakanchery, Thrissur, Kerala) is an Indian Politician belonging to the Communist Party of India (Marxist).He was elected as a member of the Rajya Sabha the Upper house of Indian Parliament from Kerala in July 2012.

 Biography

 He was born in September 1938 at Vadakkancherry, Thrissur district.
-After completing his BSc (HONS) from University of Kerala in 1958, and Post Graduate Degree in Mathematics and Statistics, he worked as a lecturer in mathematics at Malabar Christian College, Kozhikode from 1960-69.
+After completing his BSc (HONS) from University of Kerala in 1958, and Post Graduate Degree in Mathematics and Statistics, he worked as a lecturer in mathematics at Malabar Christian College, Kozhikode from 1960 to 1969.
 After that he spent five years at the Kerala Bhasha Institute, Thiruvananthapuram.